 Do you have a comment or point of feedback about the Colorado's Values?
 Post it here, and take a moment to read the input of others as well.
 Thank you for your interest!

 You need to be signed in to comment in this Guest Book.
-Click here to Sign In or Register to get involved
+Click here to Sign In

 I think it's about time to charge users - all users - more for water.
 People will grumble and complain, but reality is what it is.
 I see more homeowners putting in xeriscape yards and gardens, but not enough.
 New construction in housing - single & multi use should be mandated or strongly encouraged use hardscape and drought tolerate plants and the most efficient sprinkling systems.
 I don't know how the front range can accommodate another 100, 000 residents in the next decade without major changes in how we use land & water.